Woolbox | Free Green Hippo Crochet Pattern

 Woolbox | Free Blue Rhino Pattern

 I’m delighted to share with you today a brand new FREE crochet patterns that I’ve designed in collaboration with Woolbox.
-Fresh from a recent romp in the Serengeti, it’s a cute and cuddly blue rhino!
+Recovering from a recent romp in the Serengeti, it’s a cute and cuddly crochet blue rhino!

 Introducing the crocheted Blue Rhino amigurumi pattern and kit available now from Woolbox